By Marina Joseph – Art in Tanzania internship

 Opportunity to diversify across asset classes

-Pension funds allow investors to choose which asset classes to which they would like maximum exposure to maximize their earnings.
+Pension funds allow investors to choose which asset classes they would like to have maximum exposure to, thereby maximising their earnings.

 Employer Contribution